TREBL -- A Relative Complete Temporal Event-B Logic. Part I: Theory

 \item For each trace $\sigma$ of $M$ there exists a trace $\sigma'$ of $M'$ with $\sigma = \sigma'|_{s=1,\bar{v}}$ and vice versa, where $\sigma'|_{s=1,\bar{v}}$ is the sequence of states resulting from the selection of those with $s = 1$ and projection to the state variables $\bar{v}$.

 \end{enumerate}

 \end{lem}

-The proof was already published in the extended version of \cite{ferrarotti:foiks2024}.
+The full proof has been outsourced to Appendix \ref{appA}, because it was already published in the extended version of \cite{ferrarotti:foiks2024}.
 The main idea in it can be sketched briefly as follows.
 The machine $M'$ uses a copy $\bar{w}$ of the state variables, and events are first executed on them.
 Furthermore, $M'$ uses a status variable $s$.
 As long as the machine $M'$ is in a state satisfying $\varphi$ and $s=0$ holds, the tuple $\bar{w}$ is added to a list $l$.
 In case of a state satisfying $\neg\varphi$ the machine will switch to status $s=1$.
 As there can only be finite subsequences of states satisfying $\varphi$, such a status switch will occur, unless the machine runs into a deadlock.
 When the status $s=1$ is reached, the collected tuples in the list $\ell$ will be one-by-one copied to the original state variables $\bar{v}$, until finally the machine switches back to status $s=0$.
 In this way all firing of events are first executed on a copy $\bar{w}$, and the length of the list $l$ defines the desired variant term, which is reset by each status switch from $s=0$ to $s=1$.
 In addition, a few subtle cases concerning deadlocks need to be considered separately, for which another status variable $u$ is used.
-The full proof has been outsourced to Appendix \ref{appA}.